ekirbs/html-canvas/README.md

 # Development Map

-Will next be adding an options tab to choose colors either from a set list or from a color wheel, as well as set line width.
-Also add a big ERASE button.
-Need a proper readme soon too...
+ - An options tab to choose colors either from a set list or from a color wheel, as well as set line width.
+ - A big ERASE button.
+ - A database and save function for pictures...
+ - Need a proper readme soon too...

 # Thanks